 Woolacombe Bay Beach

 Crystal clear warm water, soft golden sand which is hot to walk on.
 Where am I?
-Surprisingly in Woolacombe which is in North Devon within the UK.
+Surprisingly at Woolacombe Bay Beach which is in North Devon within the UK.
 Who needs to go abroad when the weather is this amazing hitting around the 25c mark most days.

 I have a great love for Beaches.
-On my time off work, I decided to take my Daughter to Woolacombe beach in Devon for us to relax and soak up the sun in great surroundings.
+On my time off work, I decided to take my Daughter to Woolacombe Bay Beach in Devon for us to relax and soak up the sun in great surroundings.